M-u-S/SA-LoadBalancerStatus/README.md

 **`SA-LoadBalancerStatus`**

-This TA provides an REST API endpoint that can be used to add or remove (your Load Balancer musty support something like this!)
+This TA provides an REST API endpoint that can be used to add or remove (your Load Balancer must support something like this!)
 SHC member from the load balancer group.

 The REST endpoint is: